divblox/divblox.github.io/component-builder.md

 ![Component Builder - New Data Model Component Select Entity](_media/_screenshots/component-builder-new-datamodel-component-entity-select.png)
 ![Component Builder - New Data Model Component Select Type](_media/_screenshots/component-builder-new-datamodel-component-type-select.png)

-Once you selected your entity and component type, you can configure the attributes and/or validations that you would like divblox to generate for the component.<br><br>
+Once you selected your entity and component type, you can configure the attributes and/or validations that you would like Divblox to generate for the component.<br><br>
 The example below shows a typical configuration modal for a "CREATE" type of component, which allows you to configure which attributes to display and to select the specific validations you require for them:
 ![Component Builder - New Data Model Component Create Config](_media/_screenshots/component-builder-new-datamodel-component-create-config.png)